breebangjensen/triad_datacollecting/ReadMe.md

 Once perpetrator, victim, or sources of information *tokens* in the text have been identified and their appropriate concept in the knowledge graph has been identified (eg "hausa people" is identified by PULSAR as victims,  `hausaEthnicGroup` is the concept because this `concept` has the attribute `stringTokens` equal to a list that includes "Hausa people").

-If we want to analyze the violations of the rights in a given country (or accross countries) to the Hausa people across different mentions in the text, we can now use all of victims that link to that concept even if they were referred to by different *tokens*.
+If we want to analyze the violations of the rights in a given country (or across countries) to the Hausa people across different mentions in the text, we can now use all of victims that link to that concept even if they were referred to by different *tokens*.
 Further, because `hausaEthnicGroup` has a relation that defines `ethnicGroup` as its parent, we can look at the differences in violations across different children of `ethnicGroup`, again within or across countries.

 # Format

 After some experimentation and testing, we will utilize a set of structured yaml files to enter and store our knowledge graph *tokens*, *concepts*, *attributes*, and *relations*.
 The files will be organized such that we first have two files that represent the *concepts* and *relations* that could apply to most/all countries around the world.
 We denote these `BaseConcepts.yaml` and `BaseRelations.yaml`.
-They are formatted shuch that:
+They are formatted such that:

 - There is one `BaseConcepts.yaml` file that includes *concepts* with `stringTokens` attributes that record the associated a*tokens*.
 The format of the file should be a map (key -- value pair), with the outer key being `concepts` and the inner value holding another set of maps, with each individual inner map item (themselves a key -- value pair).
 Like so:
     ```